Marco van Ginkel

 It was a season to remember for Van Ginkel as he captained PSV to the title, netting an impressive 14 goals in 28 league games from midfield.
 Ten of his goals came before the winter break, with the other four netted in the dramatic title run-in as PSV held off their great rivals Ajax.

 Unfortunately, however, in July 2018 he had to undergo further major surgery - a procedure relating to the revision reconstruction of his anterior cruciate ligament and treatment of chondral damage in his knee.
-The expected recovery time was approximately eight months.

 Chelsea are the second professional club of Van Ginkel's career.
 He came through the youth system at Vitesse Arnhem before making his debut in the Dutch top flight near the end of the 2009/10 season, aged 17.